What Does DEI Stand For?

 Don’t Forget Your Remote Employees

-In today’s work field, many employees are working remotely, either part or full-time.
+In today’s work field, many employees work remotely, part-time, or full-time.
 It can be easy to forget to include them in what’s happening in the office.
 However, forgetting them leads to lower inclusion levels.
-Take time to get to know your virtual employees and engage them in events whenever you can.
+Take time to get to know your virtual employees and engage them in events whenever possible.

 Focus on Onboarding

 Your onboarding process should be extensive and thorough.
-By the time your new employees hit the floor, you want them already feeling included in the team.
-A great way to do this is to provide them with a tenured coach or mentor for their first few months so they can have a confidant when they have areas they’re struggling with.
+When your new employees hit the floor, you want them to feel included in the team.
+A great way to do this is to provide them with a tenured coach or mentor for their first few months to have a confidant when they have areas they’re struggling with.

-Giving new employees someone to help them feel included is a great start but don’t forget to check in on them regularly as well.
+Giving new employees someone to help them feel included is a great start, but don’t forget to check in on them regularly as well.
 For one, you must make sure the mentor-mentee relationship is working.
-But you can also take the opportunity and develop a relationship with your new employees from the get-go.
+However, you can also take the opportunity to develop a relationship with your new employees from the get-go.

 Allow Open Communication

-One of the biggest ways to promote all DEI stand for is to allow for an open line of communication at all levels of employees.
-Employees want to feel heard because that allows them to feel truly included in the workplace.
+One of the most significant ways to promote all DEI stands for is to allow for an open line of communication at all levels of employees.
+Employees want to feel heard, which makes them feel genuinely included in the workplace.

-Make feedback a normal part of your workplace and one-on-one meetings part of the norm.
-As you have these meetings regularly, you’ll build trusting relationships with each of your employees.
-This approach will allow them to feel valued and included as part of the team.
+Make feedback and one-on-one meetings a regular part of your workplace.
+By having these meetings regularly, you’ll build trusting relationships with each of your employees.
+This approach will allow them to feel valued and included in the team.

 The Takeaway

-You started this article by asking, “what does DEI stand for?”
+You started this article by asking, “What does DEI stand for?”
 Now, you know that DEI means diversity, equity, and inclusion.
-Plus, you have an understanding of why DEI is so important in the workplace and how to begin improving them in your company.
+Plus, you understand why DEI is crucial in the workplace and how to improve it in your company.
 With the tools you’ve received, you’re ready to make your workplace open and accepting to all.